-In order to prevent the likelihood of identity theft occurring with respect to covered accounts, the USG organizations may take the following steps with respect to its internal operating procedures:
+To mitigate theft of personal information, USG organizations may take the following steps with respect to its internal operating procedures:

-- 1. Lock file cabinets, desk drawers, overhead cabinets, and any other storage space containing documents with covered account information when not in use. - 2.
+- 1. Lock file cabinets, desk drawers, overhead cabinets and any other storage space containing documents with covered account information when not in use. - 2.
 Lock storage rooms containing documents with covered account information and record retention areas at the end of each workday or when unsupervised. - 3.
-Clear desks, workstations, work areas, printers and fax machines, and common shared work areas of all documents containing covered account information when not in use. - 4.
+Clear desks, workstations, work areas, printers, fax machines and common shared work areas of all documents containing covered account information when not in use. - 4.
 Destroy documents or computer files containing covered account information in a secure manner.
 Note: Records may only be destroyed in accordance with the state's records retention guideline. - 5.
 Ensure that office computers with access to covered account information are password protected. - 6.
 Ensure that the endpoint is secure. - 7.
-Avoid the use of Social Security numbers. - 8.
-Use encryption devices or protocols when transmitting covered account or protected information.
+Avoid the use of social security numbers (SSN). - 8.
+Use encryption devices or protocols when transmitting covered account or protected information. - 9.
+Evaluate the effectiveness of the steps above and implement the principle of continuous improvement.